MaskingTechnology/jitar/packages/sourcing/README.md

-# Jitar CLI
+# Jitar Configuration

-This package contains the components for the CLI interface of the [Jitar](https://jitar.dev) runtime.
+This package contains the components for the configuration of [Jitar](https://jitar.dev) applications.

 For more information about Jitar: